Ideas, Idea Processing, and TFP Growth in the US: 1899 to 2019

 Abstract

-Innovativity - an economy's ability to produce the innovations that drive total factor productivity (TFP) growth - requires both ideas and the ability to process those ideas into new products and/or techniques.
-We model innovativity as a function of endogenous idea processing capability subject to an exogenous idea supply constraint and derive an empirical measure of innovativity that is independent of the TFP data itself.
-Using exogenous shocks and theoretical restrictions, we establish that: i) innovativity predicts the evolution of average TFP growth; ii) idea processing capability is the binding constraint on innovativity; and iii) average TFP growth declined after 1970 due to a constraints on idea processing capability, not idea supply.
+Innovativity-an economy's ability to produce the innovations that drive TFP growth-requires ideas and the ability to process those ideas into new products.
+We model innovativity as a function of endogenous idea processing capacity subject to an exogenous idea supply constraint and derive a method to identify innovativity that is independent of the TFP data itself.
+Using exogenous shocks and theoretical restrictions, we establish that: i) innovativity predicts the evolution of average TFP growth; ii) idea processing capacity is the binding constraint on innovativity; and iii) TFP growth fell after 1970 due to constraints on idea processing capacity, not idea supply.

 Keywords: Innovation, Financial Market Effectiveness, Endogenous Growth, Total Factor Productivity